wendux/fly/README.md

 })
 ```

+**Note**:

+1. The current fly instance will be locked  when call `fly.lock()` .

+2. **Only when you return the `request` object  passed by interceptor at the final , the origin http request  will be continued**.

-**Note**: the return value of `await` method must be a Promise object, and it will be returned by interceptor.
-Note that the current fly instance will be locked by default  when executing an async task in an interceptor, and you can also make an async task in the **response** interceptor.
+And you can also make an async task in the **response** interceptor.
 More information about interceptors and examples refer to [flyio interceptor](https://wendux.github.io/dist/#/doc/flyio/interceptor).

 ## Error handling